Ishmael01p/Comp-426-Final-Project/README.md

 - May need one for authentication
 - Job Post API:
     - https://free-apis.github.io/#/categories
+### Notes
+- Currently the form of authentication is very basic that does not preform any real authenication
+    - currently using a static token
+- The goal is to generate a unique token (JWT) for user sessions
 ### FrameWorks and Libraries Used
 - React
     - https://react.dev/